Disappearance of Myra Lewis

-Myra Rena Lewis (born November 30, 2011) went missing at age 2 from her front yard in Camden, Mississippi on March 1, 2014.
+Myra Rena Lewis (born November 30, 2011) went missing at age 2 from her front yard in Camden, Mississippi, on March 1, 2014.
 She was last seen by family members between 10:30 and 11 in the morning outside her home.
 Authorities classified Lewis's disappearance as a child abduction case.
 The Federal Bureau of Investigation quickly became involved, but no trace of Lewis has been found in over a decade since her disappearance.

 Background

-Myra Lewis was reportedly last seen by her mother, Ericka Lewis at around 10:30 to 11:00 in the morning of March 1, 2014, at their home on Mount Pilgrim Road in Camden, Mississippi.
+Myra Lewis was reportedly last seen by her mother, Ericka Lewis, at around 10:30 to 11:00 in the morning on March 1, 2014, at their home on Mount Pilgrim Road in Camden, Mississippi.
 Ericka Lewis told law enforcement that Myra was playing with her sister outside when she left to go shopping.
 Ericka Lewis reportedly told Myra and her sister to go inside the home before she left on her errands.
-Ericka Lewis's husband Gregory Lewis was at home at the time, tending to their newborn.
+Ericka Lewis's husband, Gregory Lewis, was at home at the time, tending to their newborn.
 Gregory Lewis did not notice that Myra had gone missing for several hours after she was last seen.